ztsv-av/conv-vs-attention/README.md

 ## Runtimes

-CNNs are fastest at both training and inference: convolutions and fully connected layers have highly optimized kernels and minimal overhead.
+As the image size increases, the runtime differences become much more pronounced.
+CNNs remain the fastest in both training and inference because their computation scales linearly with image area and relies on highly optimized convolution kernels.

-Transformers are slower because multi-head attention, layer norms, and $QKV$ projections introduce significant fixed overhead - especially for batch size 1.
+Transformers slow down significantly: the sequence length grows with the number of pixels, and attention has a quadratic component.
+Operations like multi-head attention, layer norms, and $QKV$ projections dominate runtime, especially with small batch sizes.

-The hybrid model is the slowest per sample, combining both CNN and transformer costs.
-It becomes beneficial only at larger image sizes (where sequence length dominates).
+The hybrid Conv $\to$ Transformer model sits between the two.
+The convolutional stem reduces spatial resolution early, making it more efficient than a pure transformer at larger image sizes, but it still carries transformer overhead.
+So, inference remains slower than CNNs.

 <p align="center">
   <img src="figs/runtimes.png" width="800">